William Holmes Crosby Jr.: Soldier and physician

 Following Korea, he returned to Walter Reed and established a "Sprue Team" in Puerto Rico to study that tropical disease of the small bowel.
 With his desire to further understand the condition of the intestine, Crosby developed the Crosby Capsule, a biopsy pod which permitted physicians to non-invasively acquire samples of small intestine tissue.
 The device is still used with young patients.
-Hereditary nonspherocytic hemolytic anemia or Crosby’s syndrome was described by Crosby in 1950.
+Hereditary nonspherocytic hemolytic anemia or Crosby's syndrome was described by Crosby in 1950.
 As a hematologist he continued in his research in the metabolism of iron, an essential component of red blood cells.
 This led to the study of the iron-overload disease hemochromatosis.
 He maintained a lifelong interest in this disease, battling the FDA for years on the advisability of iron-fortification of wheat products as well as increasing medical awareness of the high incidence of what was, until quite recently, thought to be a rare disease.

 In 1965, after more than 25 years of service, he retired from the Army to succeed William Dameshek at Tufts-New England Medical Center in Boston.
 Seven years later he moved on to Scripps Clinic and Research Foundation in San Diego, Calif., where he established a training program in hematology-oncology.
 At this time he was awarded the Legion of Merit by the army.

-In 1979, at the age of 65, he was recalled to active duty by the Secretary of the Army.
+In 1979, he was recalled to active duty by the Secretary of the Army.
 He served another four years at Walter Reed and retired again into private practice in Joplin, Missouri where he spent the rest of his life, continuing to write papers on a variety of subjects.
-In 1983, Dr. Crosby was invited by the Veterans Administration to become one of 11 professors in its nationwide Distinguished Physicians Program stationed in V.A.
+In 1983, Crosby was invited by the Veterans Administration to become one of 11 professors in its nationwide Distinguished Physicians Program stationed in V.A.
 Medical Centers throughout the country.
 He resigned from that post two years later to take up private practice in Joplin, where he would spend his remaining years.

-Dr. Crosby authored nearly 500 research papers and served on the editorial boards of 12 medical journals and served on the editorial boards of nine medical journals.
+Crosby authored nearly 500 research papers and served on the editorial boards of 12 medical journals and served on the editorial boards of nine medical journals.
 He is a laureate of the American College of Physicians.
 He also served on many committees over the years and was a member of numerous medical organizations.